Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-84-the-deep.md

 Y!’kiidaa duck-nodded with venom.
 “Yes.
 Made us into their ideal soldiers.
 Small, tough, clever, aggressive…but controllable, and with *lots* of disposable males in every generation.
 They tampered with our reproduction, made our females into little more than cub-making machines…it took us *millennia* to reclaim any dignity for them.”

 “All of it a contingency, in case the Hunters ever became uncontrollable.
 One they have cultivated in every era,” Leifini added.
 “Social programming was extensive.
 The first phase was greatly amplifying breeding competition between Clans.
-This they did by corrupting the sacred harem---a really lovely example of equality, in its own way---into female slavery.
+This they did by corrupting the sacred harem - a really lovely example of equality, in its own way - into female slavery.
 This continued for many thousands of years, as the now-Gao slowly rebuilt their world, leveled the old rotting forests, planted fields, reproduced, fought, strengthened their bloodlines…”

 “I spent my time mostly as a traveling storyteller,” Keeda added.
 “That, and helping out where I could.
 I smelled a bit odd to most, but nobody would turn down help from someone as big and work-hardened as I am.
 Played tricks too,” he chittered glumly.
 “Lotsa memorable ones.”

-“He always left a village with *just enough* mystery to keep people questioning, until eventually the villages talked together, noticed they also had a Y!kiidaa around the same time---not knowing he could travel quickly from place to place, of course---and from there…legend grew.”
+“He always left a village with *just enough* mystery to keep people questioning, until eventually the villages talked together, noticed they also had a Y!kiidaa around the same time - not knowing he could travel quickly from place to place, of course - and from there…legend grew.”

 “Yeah.”
 Keeda nodded, ears flat.
 “That wasn’t really my intent but, well, it did the thing, so I rolled with it.
 The descendents of my Clan had by then re-settled on the western edge of the great isthmus.
 It was good to see they’d survived…though now they were much smaller, and couldn’t hunt the big fish like we used to.
 Anyway…they got a bit of a reputation as tricky business because of me, so I started appearing in different furs, different guises, all sorts of things to keep people from guessing what I might be the moment I showed up.”